 April 12, 2024

-The SFDR (Sustainable Finance Disclosure Regulation) establishes compulsory ESG (Environmental, Social, and Governance) disclosure requirements that asset managers must adhere to.
-The primary objective is to enhance transparency regarding their investment strategies, mitigating the risk of greenwashing - misleading claims that products are sustainable when they may not be.
-Under the SFDR's classification system, funds are categorised as either article 6, 8, or 9, based on their specific characteristics and level of sustainability.
+The EU Sustainable Finance Disclosure Regulation (‘SFDR’) establishes compulsory environmental, social and governance (‘ESG’) disclosure requirements that asset managers must adhere to.
+The primary objective is to enhance transparency regarding their investment strategies, mitigating the risk of greenwashing.

 7